WE CAN HELP

 We also offer specialised help to large businesses who need guidance on where to start or need staff training in compliance.

 Small business will want to DIY as much as possible to save money.
 We will ensure you have the practical ‘how to’ on checking your supply chain for risk of slavery.
 We will equip you with a clear understanding of compliance with the law, and help you begin to write your MSA statement.
 We will show you how to leverage these new market opportunities, how to be a purpose-driven business, how to increase sales through ethical values and how to be a leader within your industry.
-Once trained, you are eligible to join the Freedom Hub Ethical Business Network with great benefits.

 The Freedom Hub has taught about modern slavery to many organisations including: